JvanKatwijk/qt-dab/README.md

   * Qt-DAB supports generating *ETI* (Ensemble Transport Infterface) files from the selected ensemble.
   * Qt-DAB provides different views on the DAB input signal (spectrum, correlation, channel, etc),
   * Qt-DAB provides detailed information (including strength and a spectrum view) on the audio in audio services service,
-  * Qt-DAB recognizes and interprets  *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, shows them and displays the transmitters on a map,
+  * Qt-DAB recognizes and interprets  *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, can be made visible simultaeously, and displays the transmitters on a map,
   * Qt-DAB supports *dumping* of the input data of the DAB channel (Warning: produces large raw files!) into `.sdr` files or `.xml` file formats and playing them again later (see section on xml format),
   * Qt-DAB supports *saving audio*, either as uncompressed ".wav" files (samplerate 48000, two channels) or saving *HeAAC* frames from DAB+ services for processing by e.g. VLC,
   * Qt-DAB supports showing and saving the ensemble content description and provides advanced scanning possibilities,